Chile Cuts Fuel Prices a Fourth Week. Most of March Still Bites

 A litre of ninety-three octane has been averaging a little over fifteen hundred pesos nationally.
 After Thursday that should sit just above fourteen hundred, which is about a dollar and a half.

-Converted for an American reader, that is close to five dollars and seventy-five cents a United States gallon.
+For an American reader, that is close to five dollars and seventy-five cents a US gallon.
 Chilean petrol remains expensive by the standards of most places a foreign resident will have come from.

 The diesel cut matters more widely than the petrol one.
-Freight, buses, farm machinery and construction all run on it, so a seventeen-cent reduction works its way into the price of food and delivery over the following weeks.
+Freight, buses, farm machinery and construction all run on it, so a seventeen-cent reduction works its way into food and delivery prices over the following weeks.

 One group gets nothing.
 Kerosene, which many lower-income households burn for heating through the southern winter, is unchanged this week.